 I also suggest serving your lemon cake with a tall glass of something cool and refreshing, like a raspberry lemonade cocktail!

-Glass retains heat better than aluminum, does so glass pans are perfect for creating the golden color on loaves of homemade bread.
+Since glass retains heat better than aluminum, they are perfect for creating the golden color on loaves of homemade bread.

 Lemon Pound Cake Recipe FAQ